charlie-ablett/romanesco/README.md

 Currently Romanesco supports the four basic operators (addition, subtraction, multiplication, division) as well as parentheses.
 It supports the use of constants and named variables.

-Written by Charlie Ablett of Enspiral Craftworks (http://www.enspiral.com) with support from Craig Taube-Schock.
+Written by Charlie Ablett of Arctic Fox Computer Consulting with support from Dr Craig Taube-Schock.

 MIT License.

-So named because Romanesco broccoli is neat-looking and has self-repeating patterns, much like the structure of the resulting expression tree.
+So named because Romanesco broccoli has self-repeating patterns, much like the structure of the resulting expression tree.
 Also, it's tasty.

 ## Installation